-Attached are the guidelines for preparing the 1993 Annual Implementation Report (A.I.R.).
-The intent is to maximize the use of the A.I.R. as a supportive mechanism for districts engaged in ongoing planning and implementation while minimizing the emphasis on the development of a document.
+Attached are the guidelines for preparing the 1994 Annual Implementation Report (A.I.R.).
+The intent is to minimize the demands on districts while continuing to offer a supportive mechanism for districts engaged in ongoing planning.

 The guidelines are based on the principle that the A.I.R. is an addendum and update to the full Consolidated Services Plan.
-Therefore, much of the descriptive and detailed information included in the CSP need not be included in the A.I.R.
-Additionally, many components of the A.I.R. are structured to be completed only if significant changes have occurred or are proposed for 1993.
+Therefore, much of the descriptive and detailed information included in the CSP need not be included in the A.I.R..
+Additionally, many components of the A.I.R. are structured to be completed only if significant changes have occurred or are proposed for 1994.

-For the Annual Implementation Report, all districts must submit Program Priorities, Activities for 1993, the Annual Protective Services for Adults (PSA) Public Education and Outreach Plan, and Public Participation sections.
-Public participation requirements for the Annual Implementation Reports have not been streamlined as we were unable during this legislative session to obtain legislative relief from these detailed requirements.
-Date August 31, 1992 Trans.
-No. 92 LCM-136
+For the Annual Implementation Report, all districts must submit required information on:

+Program Priorities; Activities for 1994; and, Public Participation

+Public participation requirements for the Annual Implementation Reports have not been streamlined as we were, again, unable during this legislative session to obtain legislative relief from these detailed requirements.

-Reinforcing the emphasis on outcome, the guidelines require descriptions of 1991 activities ONLY for those priorities where the impact statement measure for 1991 was not achieved.
+Reinforcing the emphasis on outcome, the guidelines require descriptions of 1993 activities ONLY for those priorities where the impact statement measure for 1993 was not achieved.
 To further assist the districts in reporting succinctly on progress in the Priority Areas, optional standardized formats have been provided.
 Even if the district opts to use its own format, a review of the included forms will provide a sense of the acceptable scope and brevity the Department is seeking in the Annual Implementation Report.

-Many of the Appendixes, the TASA Plan and Domestic Violence information need only be submitted in the 1993 A.I.R. if changes are proposed.
+Many of the Appendixes, the TASA Plan and Domestic Violence information need only be submitted in the 1994 A.I.R. if changes are proposed.
 Simplified procedures for such amendments are included in the guidelines.
 Additionally, for districts seeking approval for the purchase of preventive services from a public agency, simplified procedures have been integrated into the planning guidelines.